insightfuls/minimalist-async-di/README.md

 * recognise `Map` objects and use their `get` and `set` methods
 * recognise `Container` objects and use their `get` and `registerValue` methods
-* otherwise just access object properties normally
+* otherwise just access object properties normally (which also works for array indexes)

 So, as far as the container is concerned, we could have created the `store` bean as a `Map`: